akyriako/otc-docs/doc/source/caf/ready/security.rst

    network monitoring, centralized log audit, and security event awareness

-The following figure shows the security architecture on the cloud.
-For details, see section "‎3.2.2.5 Security".
+The following figure shows the security architecture on the cloud:

 .. image:: ../../assets/caf/image40.png

+|

 Abbreviations: